 During this unique time, we know that the emotional and social well-being of our members is critical alongside their physical health and wellness.
 With that being said, we have implemented and are currently offering services including but not limited to:

-- Live educational and social events under the tent, including:
+• Live educational and social events in small group settings, including:

-- Live outdoor fitness classes including tai chi, yoga, meditation and more
+• Live outdoor fitness classes including tai chi, yoga, meditation and more (weather permitting)

 When will Peconic Landing re-open the indoor dining facilities, the gym, pool, and other communal spaces?

 We are following all directives from the CDC, local and state public health officials, and our own medical team.
-As soon as we are able to safely open these facilities, we will do so.
-Our pool is currently open on a limited basis and by reservation only.
+Our pool, gym, and dining spaces are all currently open on a limited basis and by reservation only.